 In my public scholarship, I aim to bridge institutional boundaries and bring together students, researchers, and members of the community.
-At DePaul, I organized a Transcribathon sponsored by EMPOP: Early Modern Poetry Online, a digital humanities initiative to transcribe and encode images of manuscripts at the Folger Shakespeare Library.
-For the Newberry Library, I launched the Premodern Studies Seminar because I wanted to create a venue in Chicago for conversations on the early global world.
-For the community of central Illinois, I contributed to Shakespearience, an event that worked with the Illinois Shakespeare Festival to welcome members of the public into the rare book room at Illinois State University for a hands-on encounter with the materials that inspired Shakespeare’s writing.
+I have organized Transcribathons sponsored by EMPOP: Early Modern Poetry Online, a digital humanities initiative to expand access to manuscripts at the Folger and the Ransom Center.
+Last year, I started the Newberry’s Premodern Studies Seminar, a multidisciplinary forum for scholars to share work-in-progress on the early global world.
+For the community of rural Illinois, I contributed to Shakespearience, welcoming members of the public into the rare book room at Illinois State University to see and hold the materials that inspired Shakespeare’s writing.

 Contact me: megan [dot] heffernan [at] depaul [dot] edu